echo-IA/CAROLINA/docs/projects.md

 </div>

 All proposed sessions can be found [here](https://github.com/echo-IA/CAROLINA/issues).
-Please comment on the proposals to indicate your interest or to suggest related ideas—this helps us plan the schedule around community priorities.
+Please comment on the proposals (assign yourself) to indicate your interest or to suggest related ideas—this helps us plan the schedule around community priorities.